lexicalunit/atom-isort/README.md

 ## Prerequisites

-Make sure you have `isort` installed and the correct path to the binary set in the package's configuration.
+Make sure you have `isort` and `python` installed.
+The `python` installation path can set in the package configuration.

 ## Acknowledgements